SAP-docs/btp-cloud-platform/docs/30-development/development-c2fec62.md

 -   Built-in zero downtime infrastructure
 -   Support for CAP – an opinionated business app development framework
 -   More flexible with Kubernetes
--   Support for CAP – an opinionated business app development framework